N. M. Perera

 Nanayakkarapathirage Martin Perera, commonly known as Dr. N. M. Perera (Sinhala එන්.එම්.පෙරේරා [en em pe reaira]; 6 June 1904 – 14 August 1979), was one of the leaders of the Sri Lankan Trotskyist Lanka Sama Samaja Party (LSSP).
 He was the first Trotskyist to become a cabinet minister.
-He served two terms as Minister of Finance and Leader of the Opposition, as well as one term as the Mayor of Colombo.
+He served two terms as Minister of Finance, another two as Leader of the Opposition, as well as one term as the Mayor of Colombo.

 Early life and education

-Born to Nanayakkarapathirage Abraham Perera who was a rent collector at 36 St Joseph 's Street, in Grandpass, Colombo and Johana Perera.
-He was the fifth of nine siblings that was made up of five boys and four girls.
+Born to Nanayakkarapathirage Abraham Perera, a rent collector at 36 St Joseph's Street, in Grandpass, Colombo, and Johana Perera.
+He was the fifth of nine siblings, including five boys and four girls.

-Perera started his schooling in the vernacular section of St. Joseph's School, Grandpass and was later was admitted to the English section.
-From there he spent a year at the Cathedral Boys’ School, Mutwal a branch school of S. Thomas' College, Mutwal, then known as Cathedral Boys School, Mutwal.
+Perera started his schooling in the vernacular section of St. Joseph's School, Grandpass and was later admitted to the English section.
+From there he spent a year at the Cathedral Boys' School, Mutwal a branch school of S. Thomas' College, Mutwal, then known as Cathedral Boys School, Mutwal.
 In 1919, he entered S. Thomas' College, Mount Lavinia and left in 1922 to join Ananda College.
 At Ananda he played cricket for the college team.

-From 1922 to 1927, he studied at the University College, Colombo where he was a contemporary of J. R. Jayewardene.
+From 1922 to 1927, he studied at the University College, Colombo where he was a contemporary of J. R. Jayewardene, future president of Sri Lanka.
 Perera graduated with a BSc degree from the University of London External System.
-Thereafter he left to the United Kingdom, to enter the London School of Economics in 1927.
+Thereafter he left for the United Kingdom, to enter the London School of Economics in 1927.
 He was in London from 1927 to 1933, where he studied under Professor Harold Laski, gaining his PhD with the thesis on the Constitution of the German Weimar Republic.
 This was followed by a further comparative study, of the Constitutions of the UK, United States, France and Germany; which gained him a DSc from the University of London.
 Perera was the first Ceylonese to gain a degree of Doctor of Science from the University of London.

 Formation of the Lanka Sama Samaja Party

 Perera returned to Ceylon in 1933.
 The work done by Perera (as a member of the Suriya-Mal Movement) in the Kegalle district during the malaria epidemic of 1934 and during the subsequent floods gained for him the support of the poor and caste-oppressed people of the area, who called him Parippu Mahathmaya after the dhal (or parippu) he distributed as relief supplies.
-In 1935 Perera was one of the founder members of the LSSP and played an leading role in the parties Trotskyist actives between 1936 and 1940.
+In 1935 Perera was one of the founder members of the LSSP and played a leading role in the party's Trotskyist activities between 1936 and 1940.